ウールの虫食い対策と「喰われた後の対応」

 3. Store properly

-We don't recommend storing it in a safe, but wool is a material that is sensitive to moisture and heat, so it's best to store it in a well-ventilated place .
+We don't recommend storing it in a safe, but since wool is a material that is sensitive to moisture and heat, it's best to store it in a well-ventilated place .

 Also, if you are storing it for a long time, it is safer to use a sealable storage bag or box and put a desiccant in it.
 In short, I think it would be good to put a desiccant and an insect repellent in the storage box .